 The fact is that it looks easier for them because they’ve ingrained a habit so much that they don’t even have to think about it anymore.
 It becomes automatic.
 They can do it without even thinking.
 They don’t have to rely on willpower or motivation or feeling like it, and that is what separates successful people reaching their goals from people not achieving theirs.

-“ Without effort, your talent is nothing more than your unmet potential.
+As Angela Duckworth writes, “ Without effort, your talent is nothing more than your unmet potential.
 Without effort, your skill is nothing more than what you could have done but didn’t.”
-Angela Duckworth

 Don’t rely on feeling like it, don’t think you haven’t got the talent or the natural ability or the skills or whatever excuse you are giving.
 What it boils down to is just successful daily habits.

 This can be applied to absolutely anything and everything, whatever your goal is or whatever your version of success is.

 For example, I was working with a client who wanted to write a book.
 Her method was, after work and after having something to eat, she would write a few pages.
 Nothing more.
 This is so powerful because the act of just writing a few pages doesn’t sound that consequential, it doesn’t sound that big, but actually when that ingrains into a habit and you do that every day, now you can start to see how that adds up to the big picture to making you successful or not.

 So, my call to action to you is to look at your goal and to look at your habits – are they matching up???